 Bakewell is the only market town set within the Peak District.
 As such, it provides an ideal point to explore the Peak District and Derbyshire Dales from.
 It’s also close to the cities of Manchester, Derby, Nottingham and Sheffield, as well as tourist attractions like Chatsworth House.

 There is a visitor’s centre in the town centre.

 For more information about Bakewell and the Peak District, you may wish to visit the following sites:

 If you’re thinking of coming to visit for the full weekend, or for a longer stay, there are plenty of B&Bs, guest houses and hotels in the local area.
 The Bakewell site provides a list of accommodation in the area.

 We aren’t affiliated with any of the websites listed on this page and while we’ll do our best to answer your questions, official channels like the Peak District website will be able to provide impartial, detailed advice better than we can.

 Tel: 01629 813 777

 Bakewell Agricultural Centre usually hosts farmers’ markets and livestock markets, but we’ll be using its main concourse and conference rooms to hold Bakewell Wool Gathering.
-Only a short walk from Bakewell town centre, with on site Pay-and-Display parking (please note the machines only take coins and a full days parking was over £5 in 2016 so please fetch plenty of change), the venue offers full disabled access and free WiFi.
+Only a short walk from Bakewell town centre, with on site Pay-and-Display parking, the venue offers full disabled access and free WiFi.
 Food and drink will be available from the cafe next door.

 Please note there is no cash machine on site.
 While many stallholders will provide the opportunity to pay by debit and credit card, not all will and smaller purchases will need to be made by cash.
 We suggest bringing plenty of cash with you.
 However, there are cash machines in Bakewell town centre for you to use.
 You can pay for tickets on the day in cash or via card.